FitttZee » Desserts » Cottage Cheese Cake Recipe

 • 1 teaspoon Vanilla extract

-• 2 tablespoon Corn starch optional
+• 2 tablespoons Corn starch optional

 Instructions

 • Separate eggs.
-Put them into different mixing bowls.

 Separate-egg-white-from-yolk-gp-SunCakeMom